| | |

 The cut file stencil in cricut.

 Again you have some choices here.
-If you don’t care if its painted or vinyl and have a Cricut cutting machine, use a single piece of smart permanent vinyl.
+If you don’t care if the forest is painted or vinyl and have a Cricut cutting machine, use a single piece of smart permanent vinyl.
 Set it for no mat, smart permanent vinyl.
 Cut and then transfer your vinyl to the stained wood backing.
 Then add your frame.

 Cutting the Wooden Sign Stencil

-Cut the stencil in two halves.
+Cut the stencil into two halves.
 You will notice there are extra parts to the stencil to remove later.
-The extra bits helped to hold it together (first round failure).
+The extra bits help to hold it together

 On a Cricut maker, once the vinyl is cut.
 Leave it in the cutting machine.
 Check and make sure it has cut through like the next image.
 If not click the play button and recut it again.
 As long as you don’t remove the vinyl the machine with recut over the original cut.